Hyōtan-yama Station (Osaka)

-Hyōtan-yama Station (瓢簞山駅, Hyōtan'yama-ekii) is a passenger railway station in located in the city of Higashiōsaka, Osaka Prefecture, Japan, operated by the private railway operator Kintetsu Railway.
+Hyōtan-yama Station (瓢簞山駅, Hyōtan'yama-ekii) is a passenger railway station located in the city of Higashiōsaka, Osaka Prefecture, Japan, operated by the private railway operator Kintetsu Railway.

 Lines

 Hyōtan-yama Station is served by the Nara Line, and is located 7.0 rail kilometers from the starting point of the line at Fuse Station and 13.1 kilometers from Ōsaka Namba Station.

 Station layout

 The station consists of two opposed side platforms, connected by an elevated station building.